0reldev/quest-spring-jdbc-crud/README.md

 ## Educational exercise from Wild Code School

-This quest teaches how to implement all the basic operations for database (**C**reate, **R**ead, **U**pdate and **D**elete - **CRUD**) into a single interface which is called in Data Accass Objects (DAO).
+This quest teaches how to implement all the basic operations for database (**C**reate, **R**ead, **U**pdate and **D**elete - **CRUD**) into a single interface which is called with Data Access Objects (DAO).

 We are given a database containing characters and schools from Harry Potter's universe.